PadTo/Tic_Tac_Toe-ML-/README.md

 ## Controls
 - Use the mouse to make moves
 - `R` for restart, `A` for AI mode, `P` for PvP mode
+- Choose the AI level by pressing '0' for a random ML and '1' for min max algorithm

 Contribute to the evolution of this project or fork it to create your twist.
 Licensed under MIT for open collaboration.